cs4241-21a/a1-gettingstarted/README.md

 **Please reload the page to see my animation of a yellow circle moving to the right along the screen**

+Also, I added eslint as a dependency in the package.json.
+After this I ran "npm install --no-optional" which I perhaps should not have done as it created a lot of files.
+The website still works as it should, so I hope that this is okay.

 This project shows ...

 ## Technical Achievements